MeirionHughes/web-streams-extensions/README.md

 ### Browser Testing

 Browser tests run the same test suite in real browser environments using [Web Test Runner](https://modern-web.dev/docs/test-runner/overview/) and [Playwright](https://playwright.dev/).
-This ensures that all operators work correctly with real browser implementations of ReadableStreams, including:
+This ensures that all operators work correctly with real browser implementations of ReadableStreams across **Chromium**, **Firefox**, and **WebKit** engines.

-- Native ReadableStream behavior
-- Browser-specific scheduling (requestAnimationFrame, requestIdleCallback)
-- Real event loop timing
-- Browser memory management

 ### Build